sjpierce/SSACHR/README.md

         building the package from the source code.
     -   `DESCRIPTION`: This file is a brief, structured description of the package that is required by R package building conventions.
+    -   `LICENSE`: This file contains the terms of the CC-BY-SA-4.0 license that applies to all non-source code content in this repository.
     -   `LICENSE.md`: This file contains the terms of the GPL3 software license that apply to the source code in this repository.
-    -   `LICENSE.txt`: This file contains the terms of the CC-BY-SA-4.0 license that applies to all non-source code content in this repository.
+    -   `LICENSE.note`: This file contais a notes explaining why there are are multiple licenses by specifying which content repository/package content falls under each license.
     -   `NAMESPACE`: This file is created automatically by R when building the package.
 You should not edit it manually.
 It is required by R package building conventions.